 Mr. Lawson is a product of the Spotsylvania County Public School system, where he attended Chancellor High School under the direction of Mr. Bill Berg, Mr. Kenneth Lipscomb, and Mr. Ryan Addair.
 He graduated summa cum laude from Virginia Tech with both a Bachelor of Arts degree in Music Education and Saxophone Performance and a Master of Arts in Education degree in Curriculum and Instruction.
 His principal teachers include Dr. David Jacobsen, Dr. Travis Cross, and Mr. David McKee.
 While at Virginia Tech, Mr. Lawson participated in a number of musical ensembles, including the Virginia Tech Symphonic Wind Ensemble, Virginia Tech Jazz Ensemble, Marching Virginians, and Natural Grooves Saxophone Quartet.
 As a four-year member of the Virginia Tech Symphonic Wind Ensemble, he had the opportunity to perform in the Jefferson Center (Roanoke), Kennedy Center (Washington, DC), and Carnegie Hall (New York).
 As a founding member of the Natural Grooves Saxophone Quartet, he has played in a number of master classes, recitals, and events, including performances at the ACC Undergraduate Research Conference and the International Saxophone Symposium.
 As a five-year member of the Marching Virginians, Mr. Lawson performed in several college and NFL stadiums, and was privileged to be able to travel to Miami, New Orleans, Orlando, El Paso, and Washington, DC with the ensemble.

 Mr. Lawson is also a member of the Virginia Music Educators Association (VMEA); NAfME (National Association for Music Education); Delta Omicron, International Professional Music Fraternity; the Honor Society of Phi Kappa Phi; and Kappa Delta Pi, the International Honor Society in Education.
-He is a proud resident of Yorktown, VA, along with his wife, Olivia.
+He is a proud resident of Yorktown, VA, along with his wife, Olivia and dog, Dunkin.